erinata/FingerText/README.txt

 == Change log
 (for full change log please refer to the CHANGELOG file in the repository)

+0.3.0
+Implemented Snippet set for specific file name.
+The priority is FileName>Ext>Global performance improvement to path search

+0.2.6
+Multiple hotspot selection and hotspot hint text replacement works simultaneously

+0.2.5
+Add Multiple hotspot selection. hotspot hint text replacement disabled temporarily.

+0.2.4
+Change in tab navigation behaviour.
+The hotspot will be replaced by the hint text when using tab navigation

+0.2.3
+Add support for chinese character tag name.
+Can be triggered from either ANSI or Utf-8 document (But chinese name mess up the word selection in the editor so it may not trigger correctly under ANSI document.
+So English tag names are encouraged.)

 0.2.2
 Add Readme and License
 Add basic c++ sample snippets